We may earn money or products from the companies mentioned in this post.

 Because justice required a terrible price no man could pay, God became man and paid the price for us.
 That is what is known as saving grace.

-Saving grace is not forced on us.
-We need to accept that gift, placing our trust in Jesus and choosing to follow him.
+Indeed, saving grace is not forced on us.
+With this in mind, we need to accept that gift, placing our trust in Jesus and choosing to follow him.

 “Common grace is the grace of God by which he gives people innumerable blessings that are not part of salvation.
 The word common here means that something is common to all people and is not restricted to believers or to the elect only.”